Nissan Atlas

 The Nissan Atlas (日産・アトラス) is a series of pickup trucks and light commercial vehicles manufactured by Nissan.
 It is built by UD Trucks for the Japanese market, and by the Renault-Nissan Alliance for the European market.
 The lighter range vehicles, weighing from 1 to 1.5 tons, replaced the earlier Cabstar and Homer (F20), while the heavier Caball and Clipper (C340) were replaced by the 2-to-4 ton range Atlas.
 The Atlas nameplate was first introduced in December 1981, available at Nissan Bluebird Store locations.

 The Atlas is known also as the Nissan Cabstar, Renault Maxity, Samsung SV110/Yamuzin and Ashok Leyland Partner depending on the location.
 The range has been sold around the world.

 F22/H40

 Japan

 Manufacturing of the heavier range (H40-series) began in December 1981, while the lighter series Atlas (F22) was introduced in February 1982.
 The first generation Atlas was available with a wide range of petrol and diesel engines: The Z16 and Z20 (as well as the LPG-powered Z20D) were petrol units, while diesels included the TD23, TD27, ED33, FD35, and the turbodiesel FD35T.

+Mahindra uses the Atlas F22/H40 cabin for the Jayo truck model.